Promotion using social media

 Here you can find information and tips on using Facebook, Twitter and Instagram - three of the most popular social networking sites in the UK.

-Facebook has many functions.
+Facebook is the biggest social networking site in the world.
 It allows you to have a personal page or 'profile', post updates and share links, add 'friends' and communicate through comments and messages.
 Facebook also allows users to create 'pages' to advertise a particular thing - for example, a band, company or guiding unit.

 You might use a Facebook page to:

 - post action-packed photos (with permission) from a recent unit meeting

 - circulate recruitment materials that your followers can share